International Study & Travel

 International internships encourage students to grow in the skills of ministry and leadership in diverse cultural contexts.
 Students teach, preach and serve in a variety of leadership roles while also learning about the ways particular locations and cultures impact a vision of Christian community and service.
 Learn more about internship opportunities.

 Apply for International Study

-The application deadline for international study is November 15.
-Most programs require a general Candler International Study application, and some programs require additional application materials.
+The application deadline for international exchange programs in Germany is November 15 by 5:00 p.m.
+The application for all other international exchange programs and the Bahamas Internship program is February 1 by 5:00 p.m.
+All materials must be delivered to the Office of Student Programming (suite 311).
+Some programs require additional application materials.
 In addition to submitting an application, some programs require a faculty nomination or endorsement, as well as an interview.
 Learn more about international study policies and procedures.

 If you have any questions about the application process for a particular program, please contact the Office of Student Programming or the faculty member leading a travel seminar.

 In most cases, international study exchange programs can fulfill academic requirements.
 For more information on registration and applying exchange credits to degree requirements, read the international study policies and procedures.

 Many of the international opportunities include scholarships sponsored by Candler’s partner institutions and organizations.
 In addition, some Candler scholarships support off-campus study.
 If neither of these options is available to you, Candler’s Financial Aid office has compiled a list of external scholarship opportunities that make study abroad affordable for any Candler student.
 For more information on scholarships and financial support, refer to the international study policies and procedures.